What is Capital Rationing?

 - Better finance management offers stability to the company by getting an idea about the total investment amount required for the project/projects.

-- Better financial control over the investments and expenses of the company eventually helping the company in having enough finance readily available in case of any need, thus helping the company market and goodwill intact.
+- Better financial control over the investments and expenses of the company eventually helps the company in having enough finance readily available in case of any need, thus helping the company market and goodwill intact.

 - Utilization of funds available with the company to the fullest capacity.

-Assumptions of Capital rationing
+Assumptions of Capital Rationing

 Benefits